dogboydog/dogboydog.github.io/wiki/List_of_emulatable_games_(commercial).md

 | Game Boy Color **1** |
 | GBA **1** |

 If a console officially emulatable by the FunKey S is not listed above, no commercially available games were found for it.
-As **115** ROMs listed in this article are for Arcade platforms, they will only included in the counts above once Arcade emulation is officially added to [FunKey-OS](/wiki/FunKey-OS "FunKey-OS").
+As **115** ROMs listed in this article are for Arcade platforms, they will only included in the counts above once Arcade emulation is officially added to [FunKey-OS](/wiki/FunKey-OS.md "FunKey-OS").
 Emulatable games that are commercially available but have entirely inaccessible ROMs are not included in these counts and are listed in the _ [ROMs not accessible](#roms-not-accessible)_ section of this article.
 If a method for extracting the ROMs of any of these games is found, they will be moved to another list in this article and included in the game counts.
 If you believe that a game is missing from any list on this page, feel free to add it yourself or inform a wiki editor.

-## ROMs directly accessible [[edit](/w/index.php?title=List_of_emulatable_games_(commercial)&veaction=edit&section=2 "Edit section: ROMs directly accessible") | [edit source](/w/index.php?title=List_of_emulatable_games_(commercial)&action=edit&section=2 "Edit section: ROMs directly accessible")]
+## ROMs directly accessible

 This section lists commercial games that have their ROM files directly available to the user upon purchase.
 Games that also have physical versions currently being sold are marked with a **¹** symbol.
 As _NEScape!_ is incompatible with the default NES emulator of the FunKey S, it requires the use of the [third-party](/wiki/List_of_third-party_OPK_applications#Emulators "List of third-party OPK applications") _FCEUmm_ emulator.

-### Individual releases [[edit](/w/index.php?title=List_of_emulatable_games_(commercial)&veaction=edit&section=3 "Edit section: Individual releases") | [edit source](/w/index.php?title=List_of_emulatable_games_(commercial)&action=edit&section=3 "Edit section: Individual releases")]
+### Individual releases

 This section lists 87 individually released DRM-free games.